Quincy Center Transportation Improvements, Quincy

 City of Quincy

-Howard Stein Hudson is proud to have collaborated with the City to deliver this high profile, sophisticated, complete streets project for the City.
-Our feasibility study and associated traffic flow modeling showed that closing a section of Hancock Street coupled with circulation changes would enable the vision of the new civic space; one that reconnects the Church of the Presidents with Quincy City Hall and the Quincy Center MBTA Station.
+Quincy Center is home to City Hall and a bustling urban core.
+HSH is proud to have collaborated with the City to deliver a high-profile, sophisticated, Complete Streets project from PRC approval to Massachusetts Department of Transportation (MassDOT) plans, specifications, and estimate (PS&E).
+Our feasibility study and associated traffic flow modeling showed that closing a section of Hancock Street, coupled with circulation changes, would enable the vision of a new civic space – one that reconnects the Church of the Presidents with Quincy City Hall and the Quincy Center Massachusetts Bay Transportation Authority (MBTA) Station.

 HSH coordinated with utility providers to upgrade and relocate their infrastructure, and design updated municipal water, sewer, and drain to allow the park to be constructed.
 HSH’s design also included stormwater management, irrigation supply, and provided unique requirements of the water features including water supply, recirculation, and drain lines.